CrowdHailer/padrino-database-example/README.md

 	end
 	```

 	However if I do this the article is not from the database and so the default hasn't been set.
 Instead I should use article create.
-This will create try to create a database entry so I need to include a body
+This will create try to create a database entry so I need to include a body.

+9. Add Factory girl
+	*Do not need to specify a value for published as db provides default*